sandrihub/test-sandri/README.md

 Under `$GOPATH`, do the following command :
 ```
-  mkdir -p src/assessment/
-  cd src/assessment/
+  cd src/
   git clone <url>
-  rename directory to api-server
 ```

 ## Running Application
   ```
-  cd to $GOPATH/src/assessment/test-sandri
+  cd to $GOPATH/src/test-sandri
   go build
   nohup ./test-sandri &
-  if you want to kill the process, type lsof -i :8080
+  if you want to kill the process, type lsof -i :8089
   kill PID_NUMBER
   ```